×

 • You must not have committed any crimes at any time.
 “Crimes” in this sense refers to felony convictions of the fourth to first degree

 If you or a loved one meets all of the items in the list above, you are likely eligible for a successful expungement of your disorderly persons or petty disorderly persons convictions.
-Our Clifton expungement attorneys have a procedure that we use to not only grant our clients a successful expungement but also double-check that your criminal record has been cleared.
+Our expungement attorneys have a procedure that we use to not only grant our clients a successful expungement but also double-check that your criminal record has been cleared.
 When you are ready to proceed, our legal team will take the following steps:

 • File a petition for expungement of your disorderly persons or petty disorderly persons offenses in Superior Court